Sunday, October 5, 2025

 I remember these beetle-men from The 7th Saga.
 Let's see if I can catch one.

 There we go.
 Took a few tries, but I managed to trap one of them in a pokeball figurine-card thing.
-Now I've got an up-to-date fighter for the monster arena.
+Now I've got an up-to-date fighter for the monster arena...if I go back there.

 I think the biggest issue is that I'm constantly waiting for something to happen, and nothing does.
 No major villains appear, no real twists happen, nada.
-Everything in this game seems to be exactly as it appears, and it gets boring.
+Everything in this game is what it appears to be, no surprises, and it gets boring.
 In this latest world, I was really hoping for something shocking to happen, but my hopes were in vain.

 ReplyDelete